sufeidechabei/Gluon-CycleGAN/README.md

-## A Mini Implementation Of Cyclagan
+## A Mini Implementation Of CycleGAN

 **Prerequisites**